-Camassia bulbs will be available to order from June 2022 for autumn planting.
+Camassia bulbs are available to pre-order now to be delivered from September in time for autumn planting.
 For spring planting, view our wildflower bulbs in the green.

 Creating a striking display when planted in groups, the Camassia Cusickii have multiple flowers on a single tall stem, appearing with splashes of colour the flowers open wide revealing an orange centre framed by their pinky/ light blue petals.

 - Bulb Size (cm): 14+cm